datastax/graph-examples/fraud/README.md

 Make sure you have the [mysql jdbc jar](https://dev.mysql.com/downloads/connector/j/) to connect to mysql (or any relational database as a data source) and put the jar in your dse lib directory on each dse instance.

-Load the data into mysql using the script to create the schema ([mysql-schema.sql]) and to populate the data ([mysql-import-data.sql]).
+Load the data into mysql using the script to create the schema ([mysql-schema.sql](mysql-schema.sql)) and to populate the data ([mysql-import-data.sql](mysql-import-data.sql)).

-Modify the [src/main/scala/com/datastax/fraud/DataImport.scala] file to change the `source` to `db` and to indicate the db host, db name, username, and password for your db.
+Modify the [DataImport.scala](src/main/scala/com/datastax/fraud/DataImport.scala) file to change the `source` to `db` and to indicate the db host, db name, username, and password for your db.

-Build the scala class with the [pom.xml]:
+Build the scala class with the [pom.xml](pom.xml):

 ```
 mvn clean package
 ```

-Run the import tool with
+Run the import tool with:

 ```
 dse spark-submit --class com.datastax.fraud.DataImport target/data-import-1.0-SNAPSHOT.jar